phpmyadmin/phpmyadmin/docs/setup.rst

 * Ensure your PHP setup follows recommendations for production sites, for example `display_errors <https://www.php.net/manual/en/errorfunc.configuration.php#ini.display-errors>`_ should be disabled.
-* Remove the ``tests`` directory from phpMyAdmin, unless you are developing and need a test suite.
+* Remove the :file:`tests/` directory from phpMyAdmin, unless you are developing and need a test suite.
-* Remove the ``setup`` directory from phpMyAdmin, you will probably not use it after the initial setup.
+* Remove the :file:`public/setup/` directory from phpMyAdmin, you will probably not use it after the initial setup.
 * Properly choose an authentication method - :ref:`cookie`
   is probably the best choice for shared hosting.
-* Deny access to auxiliary files in :file:`./libraries/` or :file:`./templates/` subfolders in your webserver configuration.
+* Deny access to auxiliary files in :file:`libraries/` or :file:`resources/templates/` subfolders in your webserver configuration.
   Such configuration prevents from possible path exposure and cross side scripting vulnerabilities that might happen to be found in that code.
 For the Apache webserver, this is often accomplished with a :term:`.htaccess` file in